-An electrical model is an abstract of the real installation that can be used to optimize/future proof the data centre’s initial design concept as well as interrogate the power system’s performance under all potential network feeding arrangements.
-Furthermore modelling and analysing the electrical installation at design stage can be used to enhance value engineering.
+An electrical model is an abstract of the real installation that can be used to optimize/future-proof the data centre’s initial design concept as well as interrogate the power system’s performance under all potential network feeding arrangements.
+Furthermore modelling and analysing the electrical installation at the design stage can be used to enhance value engineering.

 One of the primary attributes that needs to be determined prior to the purchase of an electrical switchboard is the “short circuit withstand” or “fault rating” as it is more commonly referred to.
 The implications of installing a switchboard in a facility that is not rated to withstand max short circuit faults can lead to significant financial losses through downtime and cost of new equipment

 Aside from avoiding financial losses through optimised design, additional savings can be made through value engineering, which can be achieved when procuring the electrical equipment on site.
 Understanding the electrical networks real operating characteristics, for all potential fault conditions, removes the need for “over engineering or over sizing equipment” unnecessarily.

 Oversized equipment can be a major source of energy inefficiencies.
 Thus, working from an accurate system model can indirectly result in significant energy savings down the line.

 Protection schemes are ultimately the backbone of any reliable electrical system.
 When designed in conjunction with results from arc flash hazard analysis, the protection system can be used as the first line of mitigation to protect electrical operators and limit damage to electrical equipment.
 Again limiting downtime and damage to electrical equipment coupled with retrospectively implementing protection settings for the purpose of arc flash mitigation reduces costs and time spent on system commissioning.